arshadhs/arshadhs.github.io/content/docs/resume/index.md

 ### Audio Calibration Tool
 #### Duration and Place
-January 2019 - Till Date (5 Years) at Qualcomm, Cambridge UK
+January 2019 - April 2024 (5 Years) at Qualcomm, Cambridge UK
 #### Description
 Contributed for the development and maintenance of QACT, an audio tuning solution for audio products.
 Led and managed the Voice & Music Business Unit project, resolved